8 New London Restaurants You Need to Hit Right Now

 Finally making its way into central London, Crosstown makes some of the capital's finest dough treats, from classic vanilla bean-glazed numbers, to more complex rhubarb & raspberry toasted meringue donuts (seriously, they're made from toasted meringue -- and they're amazing).

-Nestled in a beautiful-looking Covent Garden spot, Black is ostensibly a coffee house, but promises to "bridge the gap between fast food and gourmet gastronomy," by offering fast and ready-to-go goodness like crispy duck hash, and slow-braised Black Penny beans on sourdough with goat’s curd.
+Nestled in a beautiful-looking Covent Garden spot, Black is ostensibly a coffee house, but promises to "bridge the gap between fast food and gourmet gastronomy," by offering fast and ready-to-go goodness like crispy duck hash, and slow-braised Black Penny beans on sourdough w/ goat’s curd.

 Sign up here for our daily London email and be the first to get all the food/drink/fun in the capital.